BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **ARMY BONUS**

 If your army consists entirely of models from a single army list, then the army receives its own unique Army Bonus.
 Each Army Bonus will be listed in the introduction for each army list.
-Note that, unless otherwise stated, the Army Bonus will only come into effect as long as your force only contains models from a single army list (although certain alliances will allow for the forces to keep their Army Bonus — see opposite).
+Note that, unless otherwise stated, the Army Bonus will only come into effect as long as your force only contains models from a single army list (although certain alliances will allow for the forces to keep their Army Bonus â€” see opposite).

 **ADDING ALLIES**